 need to know about Flash,

-transform tool, it's shortcut is q.
+transform tool -- the shortcut is q.
 So if I would be right here,

 I could always click on q,